-So, make sure to check your Google Search Console account to see if your site is already in the mobile first index.
+So, make sure to check your Google Search Console account to see if your site is already in the mobile-first index.
 There should be a notification if it is.

 The best performing websites load fast on mobile, so if your website isn't loading in less than 3 seconds, you’re putting your visitor numbers at risk.

-Server speed and the complexities of your website’s code contribute to a slow website, but a really common cause are the images on your website.
+Server speed and the complexities of your website’s code contribute to a slow website, but a really common cause is the images on your website.
 If they are large (in terms of bytes) or gigantic in size, they'll take ages to load.

-Also, what often happens is that whilst an image may appear small on the page itself, it has been uploaded at full print quality and then downsized on the page.
+Also, what often happens is that whilst an image may appear small on the page itself, it has been uploaded at the full print quality and then downsized on the page.